-Vice-President Weeramantry, Acting President, and Judges Shi, Koroma and Vereshchetin appended declarations to the Order of the Court.
+Vice-President Weeramantry, Acting President, Judges Shi, Koroma and Vereshchetin, and Judge ad hoc Gaja appended declarations to the Order of the Court.
 Judges Oda and Parra-Aranguren appended separate opinions to the Order of the Court.
 Judge ad hoc Kreca appended a dissenting opinion to the Order of the Court.